Koromix/rygel/web/goupile.org/en/pages/package.md

 apt install goupile
 ```

-For other distributions, you can [compile the code](#compilation) as indicated below.
+For other distributions, you can [compile the code](build) manually.

 ## Linux (RPM)